decargroup/uwb_interface/README.md

 This python package provides a basic API to UWB modules, allowing a user to initiate and collect ranging data between devices, as well as data transfer and broadcast capabilities between UWB devices.

+# Installation
+Installation
+To install, cd into the repository directory (the one with setup.py) and run:

+    pip install .
+or

+    pip install -e .

+The -e flag tells pip to install the package in-place, which lets you make changes to the code without having to reinstall every time.
+Do not do this on shared workstations!

 ```python
 from pyuwb import UwbModule
 uwb = UwbModule("/dev/ttyUSB0")